Sex-Chromosome Biology and Evolution

 Sex chromosome turnover and conservation | Dosage compensation in female-heterogametic species | Gene expression evolution in sexual and asexual species

-since 2015 Assistant Professor, IST Austria
+since 2015 Assistant Professor, Institute of Science and Technology Austria (ISTA)

 2009 – 2014 Postdoc, University of California, Berkeley, USA